 Ever have those moments where you think, “Man if I could just tell my younger self what I know now!”
 Yep, this was one of those moments!

-Years and years later, with this knowledge in hand, I get to marry my best friend.
+Years and years later, with this knowledge in hand, I got to marry my best friend.
 Someone better than I could have picked for myself.
+God’s great like that isn’t He?

 Josh and I spoke a lot about expectations when we first started dating.
 One of the first things that he said that stuck out to me (and was a big fat plus for him!) was that he could not be my savior.
-He told me “I won’t put you on a pedestal and you shouldn’t put me on one.”
+He told me “I won’t put you on a pedestal and you shouldn’t put me on one.
+Because I will fail you and you will fail me but if Christ is our center than our failures won’t devastate us but will allow us to grow in Christ.”
 This was the moment I thought, “Okay, this guy is perfect!”
 Cue sappy love music…

 Most people like to be put on a pedestal.
 Most people think their relationship is all about them.
 News flash ladies, it’s not.
 Marriage was created to be a picture of Christ and His bride, the church.
 Marriage and relationships are all about serving.
 So if you’re one who likes to be on a pedestal go ahead and step down…don’t worry I’ll wait…

-In my journey to putting Christ before my man (or anyone else for that matter), I learned that I will always be let down by people.
+In my journey to putting Christ before my man, I learned that I will always be let down by people.
 But I will never be let down by my Father.
 Why?
 Because we are sinners saved by grace.
 We will fail.
 But God never does.
 Ever.

 Putting Christ before all others relieves pressure off of your significant other and off of your relationship.
 It allows you and your man to love freely knowing that the pressure to be perfect isn’t there.

--I can not find the approval I need in him.
+-I cannot find the approval I need in him.
 Seeking his approval over my Father’s approval will only lead to putting too much unnecessary pressure on him and my relationship with him.
+It will end up in disappointment.
 We should live on the words of our Savior not those of our significant others.

 I need to find my identity in Christ NOT in my man.
 Living under the illusion that “he completes me” is not only false but will also lead to…you guessed it, disappointment.
 The one who completes me is the One who created me.